Using mostly backups, Seahawks end preseason with romp over Chargers

 Kyle Fuller again got the start at center — Ethan Pocic was in uniform and went through warmups but did not play.
 For now, Fuller appears to be the starter heading into the season.
 Carroll implied after the game that both Pocic and Ogbuehi could have played — neither has in the preseason — but that the team just thought it smarter to hold them out.

 DEFENSIVE LINE: This was by far the best game of the preseason for second-year end/strongside linebacker Darrell Taylor, who had a solo sack for a loss of 8 yards in the second quarter and then combined on another with Kerry Hyder later in the quarter.
 Taylor also tipped a pass when the Chargers went for it on fourth down at their own 44 early in the third quarter.
 Most important, Taylor has had no setbacks with the injury that held him out all of last season, appearing ready to take on the significant role in the defense this season that helped compel Seattle to not re-sign K.J.
 Wright.
 Second-year end/linebacker Alton Robinson also had a sack, continuing what has been a solid preseason.
+Robert Nkemdiche did not play after suffering an injury this week in practice, which further clouds his status for making the roster after he saw no action in the preseason.

 LINEBACKER: Nick Bellore showed again that he can more than adequately fill a role as a backup linebacker, making six tackles in the first half alone.
 Keeping Bellore in a dual role as linebacker and fullback will give the team some needed roster flexibility.
 Barton also had another nice game with five tackles and a sack in the first half.
 Rookie undrafted free agent Jon Rhattigan came on late to finish with five tackles in his first action of the preseason.
 “Gosh I thought he played really nice tonight,” Carroll said.
 “It was really important for him to show us something.”